 Since 2008, she has returned to her roots in the visual arts, exhibiting her work nationally and internationally.
 Roya lives in McLean, VA, with her husband and is the proud mother of two daughters.

-Marjan Haghani Mobasser is a graduate of American University, where she earned a Bachelor of Arts in Communications.
-Since joining IACC in 2016, Marjan has been deeply committed to promoting Iranian culture and heritage.
+Marjan Mobasser holds a BA in Communications and Public Relations from American University.
+Since joining IACC in 2016, she has been dedicated to promoting Iranian culture and strengthening community connections.

 Shahin Shakibi is a well-known figure in the Iranian-American community, celebrated for his extensive work in acting, directing, and producing.
 With a career in theater that began at the age of thirteen, Shahin has brought decades of experience to stages across Iran, Austria, and the United States.
 He holds a Master’s degree in Theatre Directing and Acting from the Vienna Art University and has led over fifteen productions across North America, including the acclaimed English-language monologue Dirt.